Manojxn/resume-screener-/README.md

 # resume-screener-
-Here we use Application tracking system(ATS) The application allows recruiters to upload resumes, which are then processed by the AI to extract relevant information such as skills, experience, and education.
+Application tracking system(ATS) allows recruiters to upload resumes, which are then processed by the AI to extract relevant information such as skills, experience, and education and also helpful for candidates to check there match percentage with thier resume and Job description.

 Create venv:-
 ```bash